Cabling Lifecycles and Total Cost of Ownership

 Cabling standards are regularly written and reviewed.
 For instance, ANSI/TIA/EIA (Now TIA) standards are reviewed every 5 years.
 At the end of the 5-year period they may be reaffirmed, rescinded or revised.
 ISO/IEC standards are written with a target lifespan of 10 years.
 IEEE application performance standards are written, revised or amended based on current manufacturing and product capabilities, application needs and contributions from companies, including cabling manufacturers, that participate in the standards process.

-It is important to note that the TIA 942 Data Center standard states that all horizontal cables shall be run to accommodate growth so that the horizontal does not need to be revisited.
-This is due to the significant cost and risk of downtime to adjacent systems.
-It is estimated that a data center will be in service for a period of 20 years and 10GBASE-T electronics will be added within 2-5 years.
+It is important to note that the TIA 942 Data Centre standard states that all horizontal cables shall be run to accommodate growth so that the horizontal does not need to be revisited.
+This is due to the significant cost and risk of downtime.
+It is estimated that a data centre will be in service for a period of 20 years and 10GBASE-T electronics will be added within 2-5 years.
+As such, both TIA 942 and ISO/IEC 247643 data centre standards specify category 6A/Class EA as the minimum grade of cabling to deployed in data centres.

 Part of the cabling system selection process should include the cost of the cabling itself as well as other factors that contribute to the overall cost over its lifetime.
 As mentioned previously, a cabling infrastructure should last a customer 10 years and support 2 - 3 iterations of active equipment and applications.
 A costly factor in these calculations is labor, which may vary depending on geographic location; therefore national averages will be used.

-The following analysis compares the total cost of ownership for a 24 channel cabling system ranging from category 5e through category 7/class F. Plenum-rated cable is used in all instances.
+The following analysis compares the total cost of ownership for a 24 channel cabling system ranging from category 5e through category 7A/Class FA.
+Riser-rated cable is used in all instances.
 Initial installation cost include the cost of components, installation and testing.

 |Installed Cost||Lifecycle of System||Per Channel Average||Annualized Cost of Ownership|